Opera Singer

 What country do most of today's modern operas originate from?
 Are the styles of what each country produces noticeably different (other than the language they're performed in)?

-Asked by JL about 9 years ago
+Asked by JL over 9 years ago

 Opera is ALIVE!!!!
 I love this question as I sing many modern operas.
 America boasts many of today's top opera composers: John Adams, Philip Glass, Tobias Picker, Jake Heggie, Mark Adamo, Peter Lieberson... the list goes on and on.There's also Louis Andreissen from Holland, Osvaldo Olijov from Argentina, Thomas Ades & Gavin Bryars from England, Olga Neuwirth from Austria and many, many more.
 And I'm really looking forward to Chinese opera making a greater breakthrough into the mainstream of opera.